AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 ## Access the Custom Refresh Sandbox from your Production environment

-As a `Workfront administrator`, you can access your Custom Refresh Sandbox from your production environment.
+As a Workfront administrator, you can access your Custom Refresh Sandbox from your production environment.

 >[!NOTE]
 >